Whether it’s bumps, bruises, sprains, strains, or just general aches and pains, everyone hurts sometime.

 As you trickle in the waters the mixture will slowly turn from a translucent to a solid cream.
 You may need to scrape down the edges and the bottom of the mixer to mix in any leftover wax and then re-mix.

-This recipe makes about 11 ounces of arnica cream.
-It is best stored in a glass container in a cool location.
+This recipe is best stored in a glass container in a cool location.
 You can also add rosemary antioxidant extract to increase the shelf life of your arnica ointment.
 (You can find rosemary antioxidant extract at Mountain Rose Herbs.)

 Arnica is a low-dose botanical and should only be used internally with extreme caution.
 Be sure to wash all the items that came in contact with the cream very thoroughly.
 I like to use a paper towel to wipe off the extra cream then wash everything with lots of soap and hot water.